 - In some cases, it is clear a person needs help, but in others it may not be.

-- It can also occur in the case of illness and can be a temporary solution.
+- Guardianship can also occur in the case of illness and can be a temporary solution.

-- Someone appointed a guardian of another must make all the financial and medical decisions for that person.
+- A guardian can make financial and medical decisions for that person.
 This can include deciding where he or she will live, paying bills, and making decisions regarding medical needs.

 - When someone is unable to make decisions for him or herself, the court can appoint another person, or a guardian, to make those decisions.

-- When the person is found to be incompetent, he or she is deemed a “ward.”
+- When the person is found to be incompetent, he or she may be deemed a “ward.”

 If you’d like to learn more about guardianship, be sure to visit with the next post.
 There, you’ll find more information.